MrShennawy/customNames-laravel-activitylog/readme.md

 ### it's Help us to express the names of the concept of the fields

-for example, the use of "account number" instead of "acc_num" by protected static $logAttributes = ['account number'=>'acc_num'];
+for example, the use of "account number" instead of "acc_num", by, protected static $logAttributes = ['account number'=>'acc_num'];